globalprivacycontrol/landing-page/content/implementation.md

 is intended to apply to a wide range of tracking and data-sharing practices, including (but not limited to) cookies, local storage, pixel beacons, device identifiers, and device fingerprinting techniques.

+GPC is designed to work flexibly across different regulatory frameworks.
+In opt-out jurisdictions (such as under CCPA and similar U.S. state laws), GPC serves as a user's request to opt out of data sales or sharing.
+In opt-in jurisdictions, GPC can indicate a lack of consent or an objection to certain data processing activities.
+This versatility enables GPC to function as a universal privacy signal across diverse legal contexts.

 Regardless of such use, it is now recognized as a way to express Do Not Sell preference under the CCPA.
 [GPC](https://berjon.com/gpc-under-the-gdpr/) may also have legal effects under other legal regimes, including in Europe under the